 2. Restart MacBook

 I followed some tutorial to restart my Mac to fix my Wifi issue.
-But it worked temporarily, and went into the same issue after Sleep Mode which make me crazy!
+But it worked temporarily, and went into the same issue after Sleep Mode which makes me crazy!

 3. Delete Wi-Fi preferences files

 After turning off Wi-Fi, I went to the folder named SystemConfiguration by using Finder.
 The path is “/Library/Preferences/SystemConfiguration/”.